-- Do not pop popcorn in your microwave oven unless in a special microwave popcorn accessory or unless you use popcorn labeled for use in microwave ovens. - Some products such as whole eggs and sealed containers for example, closed jars are able to explode and should not be heated in this microwave oven.
+- Do not pop popcorn in your microwave oven unless in a special microwave popcorn accessory or unless you use popcorn labeled for use in microwave ovens. - Some products such as whole eggs and sealed containers-for example, closed jars-are able to explode and should not be heated in this microwave oven.
 Such use of the microwave oven could result in injury. - Do not boil eggs in a microwave oven.
-Pressure will build up inside egg yolk and will cause it to burst, possibly resulting in injury.

-- Operating the microwave with no food inside for more than a minute or two may cause damage to the oven and could start a fire.
-It increases the heat around the magnetron and can shorten the life of the oven. - Foods with unbroken outer "skin" such as potatoes, hot dogs, sausages, tomatoes, apples, chicken livers and other giblets, and egg yolks should be pierced to allow steam to escape during cooking. - Don't defrost frozen beverages in narrow-necked bottles (especially carbonated beverages).
+Pressure will build up inside egg yolk and will cause it to burst, possibly resulting in injury. - Operating the microwave with no food inside for more than a minute or two may cause damage to the oven and could start a fire.
+It increases the heat around the magnetron and can shorten the life of the oven. - Foods with unbroken outer "skin" such as potatoes, hot dogs, sausages, tomatoes, apples, chicken livers, and other giblets, and egg yolks should be pierced to allow steam to escape during cooking. - Avoid heating baby food in glass jars, even with the lid off.
+Make sure all infant food is thoroughly cooked.
+Stir food to distribute the heat evenly.
+Be careful to prevent scalding when warming formula.
+The container may feel cooler than the formula really is.
+Always test the formula before feeding the baby. - Don't defrost frozen beverages in narrow-necked bottles (especially carbonated beverages).
 Even if the container is opened, pressure can build up.
 This can cause the container to burst, possibly resulting in injury.

-SUPERHEATED WATER
+■ SUPERHEATED WATER